WebOfTrust/WOT-terms/Mental-model.md

 > Or: the inner working of 'Eywa'

-            - Genealized hash chained signed data structures (provenanceable)
+### Genealized hash chained signed data structures (provenanceable)
                 - hashed list.
                 - hash of concatenated hashes in list
-                - hash of cat blineded hashes in list
+                - hash of cat blinded hashes in list
                 - Hash Graph
                     - Hash DAG
                     - Custom Hash DAG